Saturday, January 27, 2007

 I’ve sung the praises of the peerless writing team of Richard Levinson and William Link before here.
 MURDER BY NATURAL CAUSES is not a television landmark like some of their other telefilms (MY SWEET CHARLIE, THAT CERTAIN SUMMER, THE EXECUTION OF PRIVATE SLOVIK) but don’t let that stop you.
 No social relevance here, no big event….just a marvelously written, acted and directed thriller/mystery.

 Katharine Ross is the icy, greedy and very manipulative wife of professional mentalist Hal Holbrook, who wears a pacemaker two years post-coronary.
 While Holbrook’s career is flourishing, she’s having an affair with struggling actor Barry Bostwick.
 Ross is unhappy with the marriage, but unwilling to divorce Holbrook (“I don’t want half.
 I want it all.”) so she and Bostwick devise a plot to literally scare Holbrook to death.
 But is Holbrook a fraud, or can he geniunely read minds?
-And if the latter is true, how effective could such a plot be?
+And if the latter is true, how effective could this plot be?

 Ross, Holbrook, Bostwick and director Day all make terrific contributions here.
 Ross is suitably bitchy and pretentious.
 Bostwick is impatient, explosive and possibly in over his head with her.
 Holbrook and Bostwick play off each other very well in their lengthy scene, and Day keeps this sometimes talky story moving like a shot for 96 minutes.